-Under this section, the court-appointed advisor is subject to cross-examination regarding the advisor's recommendations to the court.
-Although the court-appointed advisor is appointed to assist the court in determining the child's best interests, ex parte communications with the court are not permitted.
+Although the court-appointed advisor best interests advocate is appointed to assist the court in determining the child's best interests, ex parte communications with the court are never permitted unless authorized specifically by law.
 In some states, a guardian ad litem is viewed as an arm of the court and may submit a report to the court in a method not governed by the ordinary rules of evidence.
-Under subsection (e), the court-appointed advisor may give a report to the court but only if the advisor is present and available for cross examination.
-The due process rights of the parties require that they receive notice of a court-appointed advisor's recommendations and opportunity to be heard and to engage in cross examination.
+Under subsection (e), the court-appointed advisor best interests advocate may give a report to the court, but only if the advisor advocate is present in court and available for cross examination.
+The due process rights of the parties require that they receive notice of a court-appointed advisor's best interests advocate's recommendations and opportunity to be heard and to engage in cross examination.
 See, e.g., In re Marriage of Bates, 819 N.E.2d 714 (III.
 2004) (failure to provide copy of guardian ad litem report to mother in custody proceeding was violation of due process); Leinenbach v.
 Leinenbach, 634 So.2d 252 (Fla.
 App.
 1994) (trial court erred in relying on report of guardian ad litem where father was not afforded opportunity to rebut contents of report).
+Legislation or court rules currently may permit a guardian ad litem's report to be submitted to the court in advance of a court hearing, or an emergency communication to be made directly to a judge regarding a child who is at risk of harm.
+This Act permits such exceptions only when they are specifically authorized by law other than this Act.

-Likewise, neither the child's attorney nor the best interests attorney may engage in ex parte communication with the court except as otherwise authorized by law.
-Although this prohibition is rooted in the rules of professional conduct governing all lawyers, experience has shown that lawyers for children sometimes bend the rules in their desire to protect the interests of their clients.
-Thus, the principle is restated in the Act.
+Likewise, neither the child's attorney nor the best interests attorney may engage in ex parte contact with the court except as otherwise authorized by law, since an attorney must comply with relevant rules of professional conduct whenever he or she communicates with the court.
+Although this prohibition on ex parte communication is rooted in the rules of professional ethics governing all lawyers, experience has shown that lawyers or other advocates for children sometimes bend the rules in their desire to protect the interests of their clients.
+Thus, the prohibition is restated in the Act.